sabyapradhan/resources-1/tagging_sample_syntax.md

 # Sample tags and syntax
 {: #sample-and-syntax}

 You can use tags to help you organize and manage your resources.
 Consider writing tags like `key:value` pairs to help organize your development environments, projects, compliance, and optimization throughout your organization.
-This does not change the tag's underlying `key`, which will remain "name".

 | Type | Examples | Purpose |
 |------|----------|---------|